HariSekhon/Packer/README.md

 Packer templates for building portable OVA virtual machines images.

-In the age of IoT systems - which often require some on-premise at edge site - you still need base systems on which to build, even if everything else lives in [Kubernetes](https://github.com/HariSekhon/Kubernetes-configs) (you need somewhere to install your Kubernetes!), whether portal virtual machines (OVA format) or bare metal servers using these [automated installers](https://github.com/HariSekhon/Packer-templates/tree/main/installers), which the VM creation automation also uses.
+In the age of IoT edge sites you still need these on-premise base systems on which to build.

+Even if everything else lives inside [Kubernetes](https://github.com/HariSekhon/Kubernetes-configs), you need somewhere to install your Kubernetes!

+Bare metal servers can be installed using each Linux distro's native [automated installers](https://github.com/HariSekhon/Packer-templates/tree/main/installers).

+Virtual Machines in portable OVA format are 100% automated using the installers above, for easy ship-to-site as VM appliances.

 The primary templates are for the main Linux distributions: